Camp for 1st – 6th graders is held at The Jefferson County Outdoor Lab at Mt. Evans 201 Evans Ranch Rd, Evergreen, CO 80439.

-Camp for 7th – 11th graders is held at The Jefferson County Outdoor Lab at Windy Peak, 20973 Wellington Lake Road, Bailey, CO.
+Camp for 7th – 10th graders is held at The Jefferson County Outdoor Lab at Windy Peak, 20973 Wellington Lake Road, Bailey, CO

-As Colorado Mountain Camp continues to grow each season, we are very aware of the importance of maintaining “small family feel” and providing personal attention to each camper.
+As Colorado Mountain Camp continues to grow each season, we are very aware of the importance of maintaining a small family feel and providing personal attention to each camper.
 Two overnight camp locations allows us to reduce the number of campers at each location and continue to keep the camper experience at the center of everything we do.

 A few of our goals:

 Both locations have stunning features.
 Mt.
 Evans, with over 500 private acres, and surrounded by several thousand acres of JeffCo Open Space, provides ample opportunity for adventures to happen on site or within a very short drive.
-Highlights of the property include on site rock climbing, mountain biking, kayaking, stand up paddleboarding, backpacking, and so much more!
+Highlights of the property include a historic barn, wildlife center, on-site rock climbing, mountain biking, kayaking, stand up paddleboarding, backpacking, and so much more!

-Windy Peak is nestled on 225 acres adjacent to the Colorado Trail.
-It boasts historic buildings and artifacts, a Kiwanis Astronomy lab, a trout pond maintained by Trout Unlimited, cabin accommodations and breathtaking views.
+Windy Peak is nestled on over 200 acres adjacent to the Colorado Trail.
+It boasts historic buildings and artifacts, a Kiwanis Astronomy lab, a stocked trout pond maintained by Trout Unlimited, cabin accommodations, and breathtaking views.

 The major difference is that we serve different grade groups at each location.
-Entering 1st-6th graders at Mt.
-Evans and entering 7th-11th graders at Windy Peak.
-Camp traditions, recognition ceremonies, private dining hall chefs, and cultural aspects will be very similar, with adjustments for age range.
+Campers entering 1st-6th graders will be at Mt.
+Evans and those entering 7th-11th graders will be at Windy Peak.
+Camp traditions, recognition ceremonies,incredible dining services, and cultural aspects will be very similar, with adjustments for age range.

-While we know that having campers at two locations is not ideal logistically for many families, we are working hard to provide options for parents for drop off, pick up, and parent’s day.
-We will stagger times to allow families to make it to both locations during the same session and not miss out on any of the fun!
+We know that having campers at two locations is not ideal logistically for families.
+We stagger drop off and pickup times between the locations, as well as parent’s day activities, to allow families to make it to both locations during the same session and not miss out on any of the fun!

-Colorado Mountain Camp sits at approximately 8,200 feet in the majestic Rocky Mountains.
+Both Colorado Mountain Camp locations sit at approximately 8,200 feet in the majestic Rocky Mountains.